-Philipp von Ferrary - an eccentric offspring from an aristocratic family who rolled in money and loved Steinbach.
+Philipp von Ferrary - an eccentric offspring of an aristocratic family who rolled in money and loved Steinbach.

-Here's something hardly anybody knows: Phillip von Ferrary owned the world's largest stamp collection.
+Here's a fun fact: Phillip von Ferrary owned the world's largest stamp collection.
 He was a great supporter of Steinbach and was even buried here.

 Phillip von Ferrary did not only own the world's largest stamp collection.
 He also loved the Southern Lake Attersee.
 After he died, the communities Unterach and Steinbach inherited considerable portions of his wealth.
 Unfortunately, the depreciation of money towards the end of the war put and end to the dreams of the wealthy communities.

 The story of the eccentric aristocrat is so remarkable, that it seemed worth an entry into the AtterWiki regional database.

 Philippe de Ferrari, Duke of Galliera, his original name, was an offspring of a noble Italian family which moved from Genoa to Paris and accumulated great wealth through railroad projects and a participation in the Suez Canal.

 Being an only son, Phillipp von Ferrary, the name he preferred for himself, inherited the estate when his mother died in 1888 and became the richest European of his time.